Sravanikethari/Terraform-Driven-Artifact-Management-with-AWS-S3-Backend/README.md

 ## Prerequisites

-- AWS Account with billing enabled
+    - AWS account with billing enabled (used for provisioning infrastructure)

-- MobaXterm or any SSH client
+    - EC2 instance accessed via SSH (MobaXterm) for Jenkins and tooling setup

+    - Basic Linux administration and shell scripting

-- Basic knowledge of AWS, Linux, Jenkins, Docker
+    - Hands-on usage of Jenkins pipelines, Docker image builds, and Kubernetes deployments

+    - Experience using Git for source control and Terraform for infrastructure provisioning

 ## PORT-IP'S